Cannonball Read 18

 My hand is a human hand.
 My heart a human heart.
 My feet walk the earth to which our bones return.
 Directed by His voice, His hand, by the prompting and guidance of His spirit, what else was I to do? ~ Father Damien in a letter to the Pope The Last Report on the Miracles at Little No Horse was a finalist for the National Book Award in 2001.
 I’ve reviewed two of Erdrich’s other novels — The Plague of Doves, which won a […]

-Filed Under: Fiction Tagged With: #CBR6, Cannonball Read 6, Catholic church, conversion, ElCicco, Louise Erdrich, Missionaries, National Book Award, Native Americans, North Dakota, Ojibwe, passion, Pope, ReadWomen2014, The Last Report on the Miracles at Little No Horse, The Plague of Doves, The Round House
+Filed Under: Fiction Tagged With: #CBR6, Cannonball Read 6, Catholic church, conversion, ElCicco, Louise Erdrich, Missionaries, National Book Award, Native American, North Dakota, Ojibwe, passion, Pope, ReadWomen2014, The Last Report on the Miracles at Little No Horse, The Plague of Doves, The Round House

-ElCicco's CBR6 Review No:17 · Genres: Fiction · Tags: #CBR6, Cannonball Read 6, Catholic church, conversion, ElCicco, Louise Erdrich, Missionaries, National Book Award, Native Americans, North Dakota, Ojibwe, passion, Pope, ReadWomen2014, The Last Report on the Miracles at Little No Horse, The Plague of Doves, The Round House ·
+ElCicco's CBR6 Review No:17 · Genres: Fiction · Tags: #CBR6, Cannonball Read 6, Catholic church, conversion, ElCicco, Louise Erdrich, Missionaries, National Book Award, Native American, North Dakota, Ojibwe, passion, Pope, ReadWomen2014, The Last Report on the Miracles at Little No Horse, The Plague of Doves, The Round House ·

 Rating: